 The U.S. Energy Information Administration (EIA) defines spare capacity as the volume of oil production that can be brought online within 30 days and sustained for at least 90 days.
 Spare capacity can also be thought of as the difference between a country's current oil production and its maximum oil production capacity.
 If a supply disruption occurs, oil producers can use spare capacity to moderate increases in world oil prices by boosting production to offset reduced oil supplies.

 OPEC also maintains the world's entire spare crude oil production capacity.
-Saudi Arabia, the largest oil producer within OPEC and the world's largest oil exporter, historically has had the largest share of the world's spare production capacity.
+Saudi Arabia, the largest oil producer within OPEC and one of the world's largest oil exporters, historically has had the largest share of the world's spare production capacity.
 Developing and maintaining idle spare production capacity is generally not cost-effective for international oil companies (IOC) because the IOC business model maximizes revenue by producing oil as long as the price of selling the oil is higher than the cost of getting an additional barrel of oil to market.
 OPEC spare capacity provides an indicator of the world oil market's ability to respond to potential crises that reduce oil supplies.

 Causes of world crude oil prices and supply disruptions

 Geopolitical events and severe weather that disrupt the supply of crude oil and petroleum products to market can affect crude oil and petroleum product prices.
 These events may create uncertainty about future supply or demand, which can lead to higher volatility in prices.
 The volatility of oil prices is tied to the low responsiveness, or inelasticity, of supply and demand to price changes in the short term.
-Crude oil production capacity and equipment that uses petroleum products as the main source of energy are relatively fixed in the near term.
+Crude oil production capacity and the equipment that uses petroleum products as its main source of energy are relatively fixed in the near term.
 It takes years to develop new supply sources or to vary production, and when prices rise, switching to other fuels or increasing equipment fuel efficiency in the near term is hard for consumers to do.
 These conditions may require a large price change to rebalance physical supply and demand.

 Most of the crude oil reserves in the world are located in regions that have been prone to political upheaval or in regions that have had oil production disruptions because of political events.
 Several major oil price shocks have occurred at the same time that political events caused supply disruptions, most notably the Arab Oil Embargo in 1973–74, the Iranian revolution, the Iran-Iraq war in the 1980s, and the Persian Gulf War in 1990–91.
 More recently, political events in Iraq, Libya, Nigeria, Syria, and Venezuela have contributed to supply disruptions.